-- Riverbed recommends that a cluster of SMC-9000s does not exceed a total of 80,000 endpoint licenses and a cluster of SMC-8650 does not exceed a total of 20,000 endpoint licenses.
+- We recommend that a cluster of SMC-9000s does not exceed a total of 160,000 endpoint licenses, a cluster of SMC-VIRT-V100 (SMC-8551) does not exceed 24,000 endpoint licenses, and a cluster of SMC-8650 does not exceed a total of 20,000 endpoint licenses.
 A cluster of SMC-8650 with 20,000 endpoint licenses can be 5 x SMC-8650 with 4,000 licenses each.
 Another example is that you can have a cluster of 8 x SMC-8650 with 2,500 licenses each. - While you can have a mixture of different Mobile Controller platforms as part of a cluster, in a cluster that comprises a mixture of SMC-9000 and SMC-8650 models make sure that surviving cluster members can sustain the total number of endpoint licenses in the pool.
-For more information about pooling of endpoint licenses, see "Endpoint License Pooling" on page 515.
+For more information about pooling of endpoint licenses, see "Endpoint license pooling" on page 513.

 As a result of ongoing development and enhancements, this information is always subject to change.
-Riverbed recommends that you contact your Riverbed account team if you have a need to extend beyond these limits.
+We recommend that you contact your Riverbed account team if you have a need to extend beyond these limits.